Kuchasz/smart-downloader/Tasks.md

 # Tasks #
-All tasks needed for smart-downloader to work properly are listed below.
-Tasks are separated into two sections, for client and server applications.
+_All tasks needed for smart-downloader to work properly are listed below.
+Tasks are separated into two sections, for client and server applications._

 ## Client ##
+_All components used in UI should come from bootstrap library._

 **[UI] Status bar** - _Create UI representation for status bar in application_
 - all screen long
 - placed at the bottom of the screen